samnzay/Kubernetes-for-DevOps/Memo.md

 - Another Master Process is `Scheduler`.

 #### 2. Scheduler
- As Mentioned above, if you send an API Server a request to schedule a new Pod, `API Server after it validates your request`, `it will actually hand it over to the Scheduler` in order to start a new application Pod on one of the Worker Nodes.
+ As mentioned above, if you send an API Server a request to schedule a new Pod, `API Server after it validates your request`, `it will actually hand it over to the Scheduler` in order to start a new application Pod on one of the Worker Nodes.

  - And of course instead of randomly assigning to any Node, Scheduler has this whole intelligent on deciding on which specific Worker Node the next Node will be scheduled.